 The Neck:

 This monster is actually through-neck style construction!
-The center maple slab of the neck is one piece from the tip of the headstock down into the tailstock, about 5 1/2 feel long.
+The center maple slab of the neck is one piece from the tip of the headstock down into the tailstock, about 5 1/2 feet long.
 The side laminations are walnut and maple, and carbon fiber is inset into the center slab.
 The neck is glued into the rim, and I built a special 6 foot long fixture that holds the entire instrument while I did the fingerboard, fretting, etc. Like the rest of this project, this construction was design overkill.